 |Valspar Professional Interior Latex Eggshell Series||90-100 KU||10.6 pounds||45%||Valspar is an exclusive brand found at Lowe's Home Improvement.|

-|Valspar Ultra Interior Flat Ceiling White Latex-Base Paint and Primer in One||96-104 KU||11.7 pounds||52%||Tip: Valspar offers a ceiling paint that changes color from light-purple to white.
+|Valspar Ultra Interior Flat Ceiling White Latex-Base Paint and Primer in One||96-104 KU||11.7 pounds||52%||Valspar offers a ceiling paint that changes color from light-purple to white.
 This helps you keep track of areas that you have already painted.|

 |KiLZ Ceiling Paint - Stainblocking Paint & Primer||95-105 KU||11.3 pounds (+/-) 0.2||59.9% (+/-) 2%||Found at Home Depot stores, KILZ is a Masterchem paint brand that specializes in difficult surfaces such as concrete, decks, ceilings, and weathered wood.|

 Ceiling Paint Is Better at Hiding Stains

-One benefit of thicker paint is its greater hiding ability.
+With greater viscosity comes greater hiding ability.
 Ceilings in poorly ventilated bathrooms are prone to mildew spots.
 After fixing the ventilation problem with a bathroom fan or heat lamp, you can clean the mildew spots and then cover remaining stains with ceiling paint.